 UPDATE SEPTEMBER 2017: I see that this blog is getting a lot of hits, so figured I would link to some old information.
 Before I had a website, I "blogged" much of the active fight portion of my testicular cancer journey, including my RPLND surgery adventure, at the TC-Cancer.com web forum.
 Click the button above to go to a big thread there where most of my pre-website cancer journey is linked, or you can just go directly to my RPLND thread.
 I also had a fun little time with a lymphocele complication after the RPLND surgery that you can read about also!

-Note that I do not actively monitor the TC-Cancer.com forum anymore, so if you have a question or comment, please do use the contact link at my website to get in touch, and I'm happy to talk people through the RPLND surgery or anything else!
+If you have a question or comment, please do use the contact link at my website to get in touch.
+This is the very best and most reliable way to reach me, I typically respond to cancer related inquiries within 24 hours if not sooner, and I'm more than happy to talk people through the RPLND surgery or anything else!